-The opening day of the 2026 Junior and Cadet World Fencing Championships at the Carioca Arena witnessed a historic breakthrough for Chinese fencing.
-In a field of 138 elite athletes, 16-year-old sensation Pan Qimiao captured the Junior Women’s Sabre World title, becoming the first Chinese woman ever to reach the top of the Junior World podium.
+The opening day of the 2026 Junior and Cadet World Fencing Championships at the Carioca Arena witnessed a historic win for Chinese fencing.
+In a field of 138 elite athletes, 16-year-old sensation Pan Qimiao captured her second Junior Women’s Sabre World title, following her title in 2026 Junior and Cadet World Fencing Championships in Riyadh, Saudi Arabia.

-Pan, the Junior World number 2, adds this prestigious title to an already overflowing trophy cabinet that includes the 2026 Junior Asian Championship and the 2024 Cadet World title.
-After a "near miss" last year—where she took runner-up spots in the Cadet and bronze in the Junior World Championships—Pan finally broke through for gold in Rio.
-Her victory marks China's first Junior world title in over a decade, following Chen Haiwei’s Junior Men’s Foil win in 2014.
+Pan, the Junior World number 2, adds this prestigious title to an already overflowing trophy cabinet that includes the 2026 Junior Asian Championship and the 2024 Junior World title.
+After a "near miss" last year—where she took runner-up spots in the Cadet and bronze in the Junior World Championships, Pan once again broke through for gold in Rio.

 With a recent top-16 finish at the Tashkent Senior World Cup just four days ago, Pan’s transition to the senior ranks looks set to be as dominant as her junior career.